RohanNagar/thunder/README.md

 - `http -a {application}:{secret} POST localhost:8080/users < {filename}`
 - `http -a {application}:{secret} PUT localhost:8080/users < {filename} password:{password}`
 - `http -a {application}:{secret} DELETE localhost:8080/users?email={email} password:{password}`

+## Modifying for Personal Use
+If you would like to create your own user management REST API based on this project, start by forking this repository.

+After cloning the fork to your computer, you can take the following steps to make this project conform to your own:

+1. Modify the `PilotUser` class.

+This is the class that represents a user.
+Modify the name of the class in order to represent your own user.
+For example, if your application is called `Thunder`, considering changing the name of the class to `ThunderUser`.
+Then, modify the attributes of the class to include what is neccessary to represent a user in your application.

+2. Modify the `PilotUsersDao` class.

+If you are using DynamoDB for your implementation, this step may not be necessary other than refactoring based on the keys you want to use to look up by.
+For example, if you want to get users based on username instead of email, you will change the `insert()` method to insert `.withPrimaryKey("username", user.getUsername())`.

+If you are using another database type, then you will want to completely rewrite this class.
+Keep all method names the same, but modify the implementation to insert/search/delete from your database.
+Additionally, you will want to modify the instantiation of this class in the `DaoModule` class to match your new constructor, and you will want to replace the `dynamodb` package with your own package that includes a Dagger Module and a HealthCheck.

+3. Open an issue for any further questions.

+If you have questions about modifying this project to fit your own needs, feel free to open an issue on Github and we will do our best to help you incorporate this project into your backend.

 ## Further Documentation
 Further documentation can be found on our [wiki](https://github.com/RohanNagar/thunder/wiki).